Heating & Lighting

 Hever Shop sells a variety of food and drink and gifts from Kent, Surrey and Sussex.
 The retail team are continually looking to work with more local companies and those with a sustainable ethos.
 The two main card companies we work with now send their greeting cards plastic free.

-From 2018 visitors to the Hever Shop were given the option to have a free paper bag or pay 5p for a plastic bag or £2.95 for a specially designed Hever Castle Bag for Life.
+From 2018 visitors to the Hever Shop were given the option to have a free paper bag or pay 10p for a plastic bag or £4.50 for our stainable reusable bag.

 Across the estate there is an emphasis on reduction of paper and in the offices recycled paper is used and recycled after use.